 Does trading volume affect stock price?

-Trading volume does not directly set the stock price.
-Instead, it shows how many participants are active at current prices.
+Trading volume does not directly set a stock’s price.
+Instead, it reflects how many participants are active at current price levels.
 However, high volume often accompanies strong price moves.
 When many buyers enter, they may push prices up.
 Conversely, heavy selling volume can drive prices down.
 Low volume can lead to volatile price swings.
 Thin markets amplify each trade.
 This risk makes understanding volume critical when planning trades.

 What does a high trading volume indicate?